Dash0 Raises $35 Million Series A to Build the First AI-Native Observability Platform

 endpoint: {

-// Replace this with the endpoint URL identified during preparation
+// Replace this with the endpoint URL for your Dash0 region, that you retrieved earlier in "prerequisites"

-// Replace this with your auth token you created earlier
+// Replace this with your auth token you retrieved earlier in "prerequisites"

 // Ideally, you will inject the value at build time in order not commit the token to git,